-EPS seminar, 2020-2021 theme
+EPS seminar, theme for 2020-2021

-The theme of upcoming "Education-Politics-Society" seminars is
+The theme of the upcoming "Education-Politics-Societies" seminars is

 _________